IntelRealSense/librealsense/doc/frame_metadata.md

 GAIN_LEVEL|16
 AUTO_EXPOSURE|1

- - `cpp-config-ui` includes a checkbox in the upper-right corner of  stream's canvas, clicking on which will bring up an overlay window with the metadata attributes available.
+ - `rs-config-ui` includes a checkbox in the upper-right corner of  stream's canvas, clicking on which will bring up an overlay window with the metadata attributes available.

 ​![Demo Presenting metadata attributes](./metadata/metadata-cpp-config-ui.png)